All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dose Achieved

 Patients who tolerate and reach the 15 mg dose lose more weight on average than those who stay at 5 or 10 mg.
-However, the difference between 10 mg and 15 mg is smaller (1.4 percentage points) than the difference between 5 mg and 10 mg (4.5 percentage points).
+But the difference between 10 mg and 15 mg is smaller (1.4 percentage points) than the difference between 5 mg and 10 mg (4.5 percentage points).

 Medications